platformsh/platformsh-docs/docs/src/create-apps/web/_index.md

 ---

 How you should configure your web server depends a lot on what you want to serve.
-The following examples show how you might define your `web` configuration based on specific scenarios.
+The following examples show how in specific scenarios you might define [your web server](../app-reference.md#web).